,

 • SPN Mentor

-I am an experimental social psychologist primarily interested in Terror Management Theory (TMT), a social psychological theory positing that much human social behavior is driven by the need to avoid the conscious and unconscious thoughts of one's own death and mortality.
+I am a psychologist primarily interested in terror management theory (TMT), a social psychological theory positing that much human social behavior is driven by the need of avoiding the conscious and unconscious thoughts of one's own death.

 In another relevant line of research, I have studied the effects of trauma exposure and dissociation on the functioning of participants' anxiety-buffering systems.
 The results of the study (published in Psychological Trauma: Theory, Research, Practice, and Policy) have led to introduction of a new theory my colleagues and I have called "Anxiety Buffer Disruption Theory (ABDT)."
 According to ABDT, individuals high in the tendency to dissociate in response to a traumatic event would be especially prone to a disruption in their anxiety buffering system, resulting in less worldview defense and more negative affect in responses to reminders of their mortality.